 Data and metrics can be overwhelming.
 We’re here to help: The Xakia team has created a field guide to make legal data analytics accessible for Legal Departments of all sizes and lawyer of all backgrounds.

-We have heard the pervasive misconceptions about legal data analytics – worries that a given Legal Department is too small, too busy or not tech-savvy enough to deploy meaningful metrics.
+We have heard the pervasive misconceptions about legal data analytics – worries that a given in-house Legal Department is too small, too busy or not tech-savvy enough to deploy meaningful metrics.
 It’s time to debunk them.
-Like the Loch Ness Monster, Bigfoot or the Chupacabra, legal data myths aren’t real; don’t let them scare you away from exploring the possibilities of a data-driven Legal Department.
+Like the Loch Ness Monster, Bigfoot or the Chupacabra, legal data myths aren’t real - don’t let them scare you away from exploring the possibilities of a data-driven Legal Department.

 You don’t need a to have a giant Legal Department to deploy legal data analytics